 Barcelona, firmly on the global mobile map

-From 2012 to 2023 Barcelona is the Mobile World Capital.
-This means that not only the international flagship mobile event is held yearly here, the GSMA Mobile World Congress, but also a whole range of activities and programs all year around are creating a dynamic professional ecosystem for the mobile and its satellite industries.
-This initiative has transformed the city into a permanent global centre for mobile technologies and making it a global benchmark for mobile transformation.
+From 2012 to 2030 Barcelona is the Mobile World Capital.
+This means that not only the international flagship mobile event is held yearly here, the GSMA Mobile World Congress, but also a whole range of activities and programs all year round are creating a dynamic professional ecosystem for the mobile and its satellite industries.
+This initiative has transformed the city into a permanent global center for mobile technologies and making it a global benchmark for mobile transformation.

 Strategic technological opportunities